top of page

 TRACKING DEVICE

-At registration in Con Con you will be issued with your tracker, (in a zip lock bag inside a small dry bag).
+At registration in Con Con you will be issued with your tracker.
 It is your responsibility to look after the device until you return it to us at the finish line in exchange for your medal.
-This device not only allows those at home to follow you on the route, but it also acts as a tracker for us too, meaning we can see where you are throughout the event.
+This device not only allows those at home to follow you on the route, but it also acts as a tracker for us too, meaning we can see where you are throughout the event,

 Tracking will go live on the morning of the first day at 0700 local time.